-Students can check the progress of their CGCC FAFSA Application by logging into their student portalat our website.
-Go to: cgcc.edu/MyCGCC, then log into your portal.
-The Document section will have requested documents that need to be submitted.
-The Financial Aid section will have your award offer.
-For questions, please email us at: financialaid@cgcc.edu.
+Students can check the progress of their CGCC FAFSA Application by logging into the student portal at cgcc.edu/MyCGCC.
+Click on "My Financial Aid" and then "Global Portal" to access the new financial aid system, submit documents, and view the award letter.
+For questions, please email financialaid@cgcc.edu.